Prvvv/exifmap/README.md

 Exifmap can reliably and effectively obtain and identify Geo-Location and Device Data by scraping a targets uploaded extentions and HTML attributes.

+## Usage and design

+Exifmap is designed to be an OSINT (open source intelligence) tool used for gathering potential user agent and location information just from a website.

+> Exifmap should ***NOT*** be used for the purposes of doxxing or unethical website testing, and was made with the intentions of security research, pentests and bug bounties.
+Any issues or complaints: prv@anche.no

 ## Dependancies

 Requests - (https://pypi.org/project/requests/)